Procurement Consultant Job Description

 Procurement Consultant Average Salary Expectations

-Procurement consultants are a highly sought after role with the expected salary being between £40,000 and £50,000.
+Procurement consultants are a highly sought after role, so bearing this in mind, the expected salary being between £40,000 and £50,000.
 As in most sectors, there is the potential for salaries to be higher, depending on experience.
 The top-earning procurement consultants can earn roughly £38,000 more than those in a lower-earning bracket.
-Learn more about consultancy salary expectations.
+If you want to learn more about this part of the job, please take a look at our blog on consultancy salary expectations.

 Procurement Consultant Job Overview